Trevélez, The Village of Ham!

-The Best Places to Eat in Trevélez!Do not leave Trevélez without tasting their world-class Jamón Serrano!
+The Best Places to Eat in Trevélez!Do not leave Trevélez without tasting its world-class Jamón Serrano!

 Like many of the other nearby villages, Trevélez's cuisine consists of typical Alpujarran dishes.
-Like we have said before, they are especially known for their locally cured hams, cheeses, and fortified wines.
+Like we said earlier, they are especially known for their locally cured hams, cheeses, and fortified wines.

 Trevélez has a nice selection of restaurants in its main square as well as a few others sprinkled throughout town.
 The Meson La Fragua is located in Trevélez's nicest rural hotel.

-Book a Tour to Trevélez from Granada!Just want to visit the area for the day, but don't know the best areas to visit?
+Book a Tour to Trevélez from Granada!Want to visit the area for the day, but don't know the best areas to visit?
 Join a tour from Granada and let them do all the work!